authelia/authelia/docs/configuration/storage/migrations.md

 nav_order: 5
 ---

-Storage migrations are important in keeping your database compatible with Authelia.
+Storage migrations are important for keeping your database compatible with Authelia.
 Authelia will automatically upgrade your schema on startup.
-However, if you wish to use an older version of Authelia you may be required to manually downgrade Authelia with a version that supports your current schema.
+However, if you wish to use an older version of Authelia you may be required to manually downgrade your schema with a version of Authelia that supports your current schema.

 ## Schema Version to Authelia Version map